ANDREW WYETH: the Brandywine River Valley, Pennsylvania

 The north window in N.C.
 Wyeth’s studio, Chadds Ford, Pennsylvania

-Here he was given the run, for more than 60 years, of the farm and company of his neighbours, Karl and Anna Kuerner, immigrant farmers from Germany.
+In Chadds Ford, he was given the run, for more than 60 years, of the Kuerner farm of his neighbours, Karl and Anna Kuerner, immigrant farmers from Germany.
+They settled in Chadds Ford in 1925.

 Andrew Wyeth’s early watercolours of the 1930s were a success and in New York.

-Thereafter, realism was up against large movements initiated in the United States by Marcel Duchamp and, later, the New York School away from realism and figuration and towards abstract expressionism, conceptual art, minimalism and all the kinds of art which flourish still.
+Thereafter, realism was up against large movements initiated in the United States by Marcel Duchamp and, later, by the New York School: away from realism and figuration and towards abstract expressionism, conceptual art, minimalism and all the derivations which flourish still.

 Wyeth’s work was widely disparaged by critics from the late 1940s onwards.